 This week, four new families of AMD processor vulnerabilities were disclosed: RyzenFall, Fallout, Chimera and MasterKey.
 The AMD disclosure is the latest in a series of processor firmware issues, including Spectre, Meltdown, and Intel SA-00075 and SA-00086.
 Additionally, some of the vulnerabilities are considered purposefully implanted during the manufacturing supply chain as backdoors.

-- These fresh attack vectors require enterprises to adopt new device classification and patching strategies.
+- These fresh attack vectors require enterprises to adopt new device classification, asset management, and patching strategies.

 - Organizing devices and updates by operating system is no longer enough.

 - Enterprises need the capability to group and manage devices by processor, hardware and manufacturer.